Skip to main navigation Skip to main content

 How to Complete a Preliminary Site Check

-Historic Structure records
+Historic Structure Records

 A site check of historic structures can be performed by an applicant free of charge through the KHC Cultural Resource Web Portal .
 Please note: project registration numbers are no longer required for Section 106 coversheets.
+Applicants submitting for the purposes of Section 106 review must show their APE and must present the above ground site check results at a scale that is appropriate for reviewers to read all pertinent details.

-Preliminary Site Check Instructions 2023.pdf
+Preliminary Site Check Instructions [PDF, 256KB]

-Guidelines for Search Buffers
+Guidelines for Search Buffers [PDF, 147KB]

 Archaeology Records